The Prime Focus Infrared Microlensing Experiment (PRIME): First Results: Data reduction

+We show the distribution of PSF FWHMs in the observed $H$-band images over approximately 14 months in Figure~\ref{fig:Seeing}.
+The median FWHM is $1.33$ arcsec, and the mode is $1.20$ arcsec.
+This can be explained by the expected natural seeing of $\sim$1.1 arcsec in the $H$-band, estimated from Differential Image Motion Monitor (DIMM) measurements of 1.4 arcsec in the optical \citep{Catala2013}, a 50\% EED of 0.45 arcsec (for the as-built optics), and additional air turbulence inside the dome, although the latter has not been quantified.

 We process the slope images using Difference Image Analysis (DIA) \citep{bon01}.
 The reference images are constructed by stacking 12 exposures, corresponding to a total exposure time of 103 seconds per field.
 DIA can be performed within 5 minutes of acquiring the images.
-New events are identified in the differenced images, and light curves are generated for the detected objects.
-Figure \ref{fig:image_diff} shows the slope images before and after DIA for the microlensing events PRIME-2024-BLG-124 and PRIME-2024-BLG-170, which were detected in the field GB75 and GB78, respectively.
-Figure \ref{fig:lc} displays the light curve of these events.